Latent Causal Socioeconomic Health Index: Introduction

-In applying our work, we quantify the latent health of the countries using data collected at the national-level.
-Observable variables (e.g. gross national income (GNI) per capita, life expectancy, mean years of schooling, etc.) are treated as either \textit{indicators} or \textit{drivers/covariates} of a country's underlying health condition as opposed to \textit{measures} of health.
+In applying our work, we quantify the latent health of the countries using data collected at the national level.
+Observable variables (e.g. gross national income (GNI) per capita, life expectancy, mean years of schooling) are treated as either \textit{indicators} or \textit{drivers/covariates} of a country's underlying health condition as opposed to \textit{measures} of health.
 We use `health' and `wellbeing' interchangeably to capture the notion of a country's socioeconomic performance from the social, political, economic and environmental perspectives simultaneously.
 For the rest of the paper we will continue to refer to this holistic notion as (latent) health when referring to \textit{both} the model parameter and the concept of wellbeing.
 As national-level variables tend to be spatially dependent [\Mycite{ward2018}], we incorporate a spatial modeling structure into the LHFI framework to formally model this dependency among the countries.
+Here, in addition to capturing latent health, we are interested in the counterfactual: what might happen to the country's health had policy makers altered the value of the policy variable in question?